Gauging modulated symmetries: Kramers-Wannier dualities and non-invertible reflections: Outlook

 In this paper, we explored a systematic formalism for gauging finite Abelian modulated symmetries in ${1+1}$D lattice models.
 Having worked in the Hamiltonian formalism and with bond algebras, our gauging procedure depended on an appropriate choice of Gauss's law to trivialize the modulated symmetry.
 By implementing this gauging procedure, we explored the rich landscape of dual modulated symmetries and constructed new Kramers-Wannier dualities and non-invertible symmetries.
 Our results open the door to a handful of interesting follow-up directions, which we summarize here.

-While for simplicity, we considered only finite Abelian modulated symmetries in this paper, modulated symmetry can also be non-Abelian.
-In an upcoming work, we extend our results to non-Abelian finite modulated symmetries and study the gauging web of models with such symmetries.
-This gauging web includes models with a new type of Lieb-Schultz-Mattis (LSM) anomaly between non-invertible symmetries and lattice translations and models with non-invertible modulated symmetries.

 By studying how modulated symmetries are gauged, our work narrowed in on the kinematic features of modulated symmetries.
 Nevertheless, there are additional related kinematic aspects that were outside the scope of this work but quite interesting to explore.
 For instance, we performed an untwisted gauging of modulated symmetries (i.e., gauging with a trivial discrete torsion class), and extending this to twisted gauging is worthwhile.
 This could be done using SPT entanglers for modulated symmetries~\cite{han2023chains} or by modifying the Gauss operators as \Rf{LSL240514939} did for non-modulated symmetries.
 Furthermore, it would be interesting to understand our results from two related perspectives.
 First is from the standpoint of the symmetry defects, whose mobility would be affected by the symmetry being modulated.
-The second is using the framework of topological holography, where symmetry defects and charges are described by topological defects of a gapped theory in one higher dimension.
-See~\cite{Burnell:2021reh,Cao:2023rrb,Shimamura:2024kwf} for some progress along this direction for subsystem symmetries.
+The second is using the framework of topological holography, where symmetry defects and charges are described by topological defects of a gapped theory in one higher dimension, which we are pursuing as a follow-up in Ref.~\cite{PALwip} (see also~\cite{Burnell:2021reh,Cao:2023rrb,Shimamura:2024kwf, EHN240604919} for some progress along this direction).
 A final kinematic follow-up is generalizing our formalism to higher dimensions, where gauging an invertible Abelian modulated symmetry in ${d+1}$D would lead to a dual symmetry described by a nontrivial ${d}$-group formed by lattice symmetry group and dual ${(d-1)}$-form modulated symmetry.